 6. Tuskegee Institute National Historic Site

 The African American School of Alabama, established on 4th June 1881, identified as the Tuskegee Institute, is a well-known National Parks in Alabama.
-This historical site has endowed thousands of African Americans with the blessings of academics and higher education.
+This historical site has endowed thousands of African Americans with academics and higher education blessings.
 In 1965, the Tuskegee campus was marked as National Historic Site.

 George Washington Carver, the first African American to secure an advanced degree in Agricultural Science, was hired as Director of Agriculture in Tuskegee Institute.